manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 an open problem.

 *Parts* introduces a new compositional model that resolves this gap.
-It provides ***the flexibility of runtime composition and the polymorphism of inheritance*** while preserving the independence of its components.
+It provides ***the flexibility of runtime composition and the polymorphism of inheritance*** while preserving the independence of its components and eliminating the hazards of inheritance.
 Use Parts in place of inheritance or alongside it.

 * `@part` provides [interface-scoped dispatch](https://doi.org/10.5281/zenodo.21514973): self-calls from a part **dispatch to overrides in the composite**
 * Parts are **independent objects supplied at construction**, making composition fully runtime-configurable